Dimmer Switches

 • Low maintenance: Once installed, in-wall dimmer switches require little to no maintenance.

-Before you install a dimmer switch, turn off the power at the breaker.
-You can also use a voltage detector to test for live wires before doing any work.
-Once the power is shut off, unscrew your old switch plate and remove the old switch.
+After turning the power off, unscrew your old switch plate and remove the old switch.
 Follow the instructions on the dimmer switch to swap it in.
 If the switch has pre-attached wires, connect them using wire connectors.

-Once the wires are attached, fasten the switch to the electrical box and screw in the switch plate.
+Now you can fasten the switch to the electrical box and screw in the switch plate.
 Turn the breaker back on and test your light.
 Note that if you’re installing a smart switch, you’ll likely need a neutral wire.
 Call a licensed electrician if you’re not sure your wall box is up to code.

 What are the different types of controls for a dimmer switch?

-• Dimmer switches come in many different styles to coordinate with your existing decor and suit your needs:
+Dimmer switches come in many different styles to coordinate with your existing decor and suit your needs:

 • Remote control: Handheld remotes have also become a very popular option for lighting control.
 They can dim your lights wirelessly and have different ambient settings for you to choose from.